onlyquake/xonotic-wiki/Organizational_Structure.markdown

 ### PHP Developers

-To write MyBB plugins for the project’s needs.
+To write MyBB plugins for the project's needs.

 Apply on the [forum](http://forums.xonotic.org/showthread.php?tid=604) or contact Team Xonotic at admin@xonotic.org